sergio-egm/Deep-Learning/Project/README.md

 7. Stem color
 8. Season

 Create a __deep neural network__ with 7 layers and study its the general properties of convergence.
+Then I studied the optimization of the choice of: _nodes numbers in the first layer_, _larning rate_.